dinhomathias/Amc/Working-with-Files-and-Media.md

+Bots interacting with users in plain text messages is often times not enough for a pleasant user experience.
+Providing the users with images, videos, fives and other media is therefore a common use case for bot programmers and the Bot API provides several ways to do this.
+On this wiki page, we explain how files and media are handled in the `python-telegram-bot` framework.

 ## Sending files

 If you want to send a file (e.g. send a document or a photo) with the bot, you have three options: